nhorlock/dummy-trade-filler-java8/README.md

 You may edit the source code as you require to meet the needs of testing and demonstrating your system.

-You probably want ot update the Trade model object to match your own design.
+The two areas you will initially need to update are:
+1. The Trade model (com.conygre.training.tradesimulator.model).
+This should be changed to match your design from the Java Hackathon Trade REST API.
+2. You may want to update the application.properties file so that this service uses the same mongodb host and database as your Trade REST API.

 ### Run
 Build on the command line with gradle: